The bottom line on fake reviews: They’re more trouble than they’re worth.

 Nevada Defamation Bill Already Passed, But Now There Are Some SLAPP Problems

 A couple of months ago, Nevada legislators actually passed SB444, unanimously.
-But since gavel, opposition groups have stepped in – and now Nevadan politicians are arguing about defamation law.
+But since gavel, opposition groups have stepped in – and now Nevadan politicians are arguing.

 What would happen is SB444 Passes?

-If the Nevada defamation bill is green lit, Nevada’s anti-SLAPP law would lose some litigation weight, if you will.
+If the Nevada defamation bill is green lit, Nevada’s anti-SLAPP law would lose some litigation heft.
 Opponents argue that weakening it would be a palpable blow to constitutional rights.
-SB444 Proponents, however, think SB444 brings “much needed balance” to the state’s slander and libel standards, which will ultimately help small business owners effectively deal with malicious defamers.
+SB444 Proponents, however, think the statute would bring “much needed balance” to the state’s slander and libel standards, which will ultimately help small business owners effectively deal with malicious defamers.